 Documentation will be in the form of a report or a technical memorandum on the following subjects: study background, agency and municipal input, identification of problems, data collection, analyses, and recommendations.
 The document will follow the MassDOT Highway Division's guidelines for preparation of functional design reports as much as possible, taking into consideration the study's budget.
-The document will be available for review by municipal officials, members of the subregional groups for the areas in which the arterial segments are located, and the MassDOT Highway Division and planning department.
+The document will be available for review by municipal officials, members of the MPO's subregional groups for the areas in which the arterial segments are located, and the MassDOT Highway Division and Office of Transportation Planning.
 After comments have been addressed, the draft will be submitted to the MPO for final approval.